Kamiapp-fr/kami-component/README.md

 ## Getting Started

-Into the getting started, you will see the code of a counter component.
+>Into the getting started, you will see the code of a counter component.
-This is the result :

 <p align="center">
   <img  src="https://raw.githubusercontent.com/EmilienLeroy/kami-component/master/example/counter.gif">